claudiovallejo/materiales-vallejo-history/README.md

-This is the first website I design and develop.
-It's also the first time I use Git and GitHub.
+Working on the first website I design and develop from scratch.

 ✌🏼 🚀